yuejiewang/Parallel-SAT-solver/DPLL-parallel/README.md

-# DPLL-parallel with load balance
+# DPLL-parallel

-This is a naive implementation of  load balancing.
+This is a naive implementation of load balancing and thread communication.
 Thread number can be defined during compilation.
 Each thread is responsible for a subtree (disjoint) of the binary tree of value assignment in DPLL.
 Program exits when all threads are finished.
 Earlier finished threads will take some work from other working threads.
-Pseudo code for the algorithm design is in pseudocode.txt (need update).
+Pseudo code for the algorithm design see below.

 ## Compile